 Cross-practice collaboration puts cross-selling on steroids.
 A cross-practice solution “integrates” multiple practices to solve clients’ largest and most strategic problems.
 It is an outstanding concept that outlines huge growth benefits.
 Cross-practice collaboration:

 - Exploits the full breadth of your firm’s services and increases your consultant utilization.

 - Moves you “upstream,” to add strategic value to the C-suite.
 More value means more fees and a more respected brand.

 - Attacks your clients’ biggest problems holistically and minimizes their risk (an “integrated” solution, including one throat to choke).

 - Demonstrates your firm’s preeminent and differentiated client-centric service model and fuels your referral base.

 - Increases revenue potential for every line of business by finding the “white space” between your disciplines: more fees, less selling and higher utilization.

-That is some really cool and rewarding stuff.
-You are probably nodding your head in agreement and thinking of an example or two of clients that have been served this way.
+That’s some really cool and rewarding stuff.
+You’re probably nodding your head in agreement and thinking of an example or two of clients that have been served this way.
 So, if it is such an idyllic and common sense strategy, why is it so rarely executed across a firm?
-Because your strategy consultants don’t implement and are not the people staring your leadership team in the face.
-Writing that strategy is easy.
+Because your strategy consultants don’t have to implement and are not the people staring your leadership team in the face.
+Writing the strategy is easy.
 Putting it into action is Herculean.

-Your strategy consultants haven’t been in this meeting, the one that happens after they leave.
+Your strategy consultants haven’t been in this meeting, the one that happens right after they leave.

 Sitting around the conference room table are 5-10 partners.
 The cast of characters typically includes a Sunny Optimist (quietly disregarded by the team), a Hardened Realist (aka a cynic), a Bean Counter, a Big Talker, a few Mutes and the most sinister character of all: The Back Stabber.
 Getting everyone into the same room is the easy part.
 What’s hard is getting this crew to actually pull in the same direction.